-Weekly blog articles, penned by our team members, highlight a wide range of topics from real estate information to current events in the area.
+Monthly articles, penned by our team members, highlight a wide range of topics from real estate information to current events in the area.
 Some stories may even be written just for laughs.
-We invite you to visit our site each week to read what’s new.
+We invite you to visit our site each month to read Stapleton News & Views.

-This blog is created and borrowed from our Realtor and Principal Interior Designer of Birch Design Theory, LLC. https://birchdesigntheory.com Things to consider for SELLING!
+This blog is created and borrowed from Michelle Birch, the Principal Interior Designer of Birch Design Theory, LLC. https://birchdesigntheory.com Things to consider for SELLING!
 Ever wonder what you needed to do to ensure a quick and easy sale of your home?
 Besides getting a thorough market analysis and setting the price right at the beginning… Here’s just a few personal tips for you to consider… CURB appeal MATTERS!
 It is true that [...]

 Lenders evaluate mortgage applications a lot differently today than they did even ten years ago and even more has changed in the last twenty years.
 What used to close the door to homeownership may not be a factor today.
 Here are some common homeownership myths: Myth: You need excellent credit to become a homeowner.
 Fact: You may still be able to buy a home with less-than-perfect credit.
 And remember, you can improve your [...]